 - overstocked conditions within tree retention areas - hardwood-dominated RMAs where a new cohort of hardwoods or conifers could be planted - tree removal and revegetation plans after catastrophic events, such as storms or wildfires

 Proposed alternate practices must enhance or accelerate creation of the desired conditions for RMAs, and they require the approval of a stewardship forester.
-For more information, see alternative vegetation retention prescriptions on page 93 and site-specific vegetation retention prescriptions on page 94.
+For more information, see "Site-specific vegetation retention prescriptions" on page 96.